‘This Is Us’ Fans Believe A Huge Clue Was Dropped In ‘Clouds’ Episode Regarding Future Of Big Three

 This Is Us fans believe a big clue was dropped in the episode titled “Clouds” regarding the fate of the big three.
 Kevin, Kate, and Randall were seen grappling with their own personal problems in the show’s latest episode as the series moves forward into the future.
 The remaining episodes of the season will play out a heartbreaking storyline that was teased in the show’s winter finale.

-In “Clouds,” fans felt they were given a more clear direction by the writers as to how the relationship woes between Kevin, Randall, and Kate would be laid out.
-These will effectively lead the trio to the fractured relationship that was revealed just prior to the series’ midseason break.
+In “Clouds,” fans felt that writers gave a more clear direction as to how the relationship woes between Kevin, Randall, and Kate would be laid out.
+This will effectively lead the trio to the fractured relationship that was revealed just prior to the series’ midseason break.

 The reason Kate and Kevin are not speaking to their brother Randall appears to have nothing to do with Randall keeping Rebecca’s health issues quiet at first.
-This was the initial thought of many fans but that idea appears to have been debunked.
+This was the initial thought of many viewers, but that idea appears to have been debunked.

 This puzzled fans of This Is Us, who believed that Randall keeping the secret of his mother’s health from his siblings was the hammer that would eventually smash the bond of the big three.